Dynamo2k1/SIEM_Solution/README.md

             cursor.close()
             conn.close()
     ```
+This function takes a dictionary `data` containing various usage metrics and saves it into a MySQL database table named `usage_data`.
+The function consists of the following steps:

+1. Establishes a connection to the MySQL database using `get_db_connection()` function.
+2. Creates a cursor object to execute SQL queries.
+3. Constructs an SQL `INSERT` query to insert data into the `usage_data` table.
+4. Executes the query using cursor's `execute()` method with data values as parameters.
+5. Commits the transaction to persist changes to the database.
+6. Handles any exceptions that may occur during the execution, logging the error.
+7. Closes the cursor and connection to release resources.
 ##### Main Loop

 The main loop continuously collects data at specified intervals and saves it to the database.